Disabled Toilet Facilities in Entertainment Stadiums and Sport Arenas.

-A Stadium's obligations to provide disabled and accessible toilet facilities to its users is a legal requirement.
+A Stadium's obligations to provide disabled and accessible toilet facilities to users is a legal requirement.
 These obligations are explained and detailed in the Level Playing Field's "a good practice guide to the design of facilities to meet the needs of disabled spectators and other users."

 Commercial Washrooms recommends the use of a RADAR key.
 The Royal Association for Disability and Rehabilitation (RADAR) operates a National Key Scheme, which offers a potential solution to this issue but this may restrict access to facilities for disabled spectators without keys.

 The above information is supplied with good faith and to the best of our knowledge, we recommend checking with a qualified building surveyor to ensure full compliance.